rmiyazaki6499/rmiyazaki6499/README.md

 I am currently a Fullstack engineer for two Fintech starups, [Equal Future](https://equalfuture.com) and another still in Stealth mode.

-I am passionate about building web applications with scalable web technologies particularly with Python and Javascript Web Frameworks such as Django and React.
+I am passionate about building web applications with scalable web technologies particularly with Javascript Web Frameworks such as React.
 I am recognized as a team player for having an empathetic approach as well as a champion of a growth mindset.

 ### Github Stats